nuwave/lighthouse/docs/tutorial/README.md

 In this tutorial we will create a GraphQL API for a simple Blog from scratch with:

-- Laravel 5.7
+- Laravel
-- Lighthouse 2.x
+- Lighthouse
-- Laravel GraphQL Playground
+- GraphQL Playground
-- MySQL

 ::: tip
 You can download the source code for this tutorial at [https://github.com/nuwave/lighthouse-tutorial](https://github.com/nuwave/lighthouse-tutorial)